Psychotherapy at Oscailt

-Marcus is a pre-accredited member of the Irish Association of Counselling and Psychotherapy.
+Marcus is an accredited member of the Irish Association of Counselling and Psychotherapy.

 David is an accredited CORU registered mental health social worker and an accredited ACI addiction therapist.
 David has worked for the Renaissance Institute in Florida and The Order of St. John of God in Dublin.
 At present he works for a HSE community mental heath team and at Oscailt.
 David has 14 years of group and individual therapeutic experience in the areas of addiction, dual diagnosis, psychiatry, family therapy,and trauma.
 David has trained in Psychodynamic Therapy, EMDR and Rapid Resolution Therapy, and Behavioural Family Therapy and Decider CBT and DBT skills for mental health recovery.

 Maria offers a confidential and non-judgemental service rooted in a deep respect for each client and their individual circumstances.
 Maria has a First Class honours degree from Middlesex University and has worked with clients in private practice, homeless agency, primary school and Family Resource Centre settings since qualifying as a therapist in 2007.
 Maria often works creatively with clients and is particularly interested in play therapy and poetry therapy and uses it in her work if the client is open to the experience.
 Some of the life problems Maria can help you with include loss and bereavement, work problems, relationship/family problems, bullying, stress and isolation among others.